 Monday to Saturday 10am - 5pm; Sunday 12pm - 5pm

 Dates: 8 November 2014 - 18 January 2015

-Artists depicted the people, places and experiences of the war in official and unofficial capacities, producing formal commissions as well as more personal images.
+The First World War was a life-changing event for millions of people, the first conflict of a truly global nature.
+The scale of the war, and its personal toll for so many individuals, prompted an outpouring of responses in literature, music and the visual arts.
+Artists were at the forefront of this movement.
+They depicted the people, places and experiences of the war in official and unofficial capacities, producing formal commissions as well as more personal, private images.
 These artworks provide a valuable insight into the events of the war and its impact on those involved.

 [Image: Detail from Eric Robertson, Shellburst, c1919]